2011 Indian Grand Prix: Qualifying

 The third and final session saw the top four drivers separated by just one tenth of a second.
 Vettel set the early pace, ahead of Hamilton, Mark Webber and Fernando Alonso.
 Having used a set of soft tyres early, Jenson Button elected to do just one flying lap at the end of the session, finishing fifth after Felipe Massa crashed out in front of him and forcing Button to slow down.
 Massa hit the high kerb on the inside of Turn 8, breaking his suspension and sending him into the wall, damaging his front wing.
 There was some contention as to whether Button's lap time was legal, as he had set his fastest (and only) lap time while yellow flags were displayed for Massa's crash.
 Button maintained that he had slowed down as soon as he saw the accident, but that he was following too closely to Massa at the time of the accident to have seen the yellow flags; by the time the marshalls had reacted, Button had already passed the marshall station.
 The stewards took no action against him.
 Massa's accident also disrupted the final laps of Webber, Hamilton and Alonso, giving Sebastian Vettel his thirteenth pole position of the season.
 Hamilton finished second, which became fifth once his penalty was applied.
 Webber qualified third ahead of Alonso and Button, with Massa sixth and Nico Rosberg seventh, the final driver to have set a lap time.
 Adrian Sutil would start the race in eighth place, having taken to the circuit to record sector times, but without actually completing a lap.
 Sébastien Buemi and Jaime Alguersuari were ninth and tenth, making the race the first time all four cars owned by Red Bull had started in the top ten.

-After grid penalties had been applied, just seven drivers – Vettel, Massa, Rosbserg, Sutil, Buemi, Alguersuari and Glock – started the race in the positioned they had actually qualified in.
+After grid penalties had been applied, just seven drivers – Vettel, Massa, Rosberg, Sutil, Buemi, Alguersuari and Glock – started the race in the positioned they had actually qualified in.